-E series vehicle with the N53 series engine owner observed the following problem: sometimes, the RPM in idle tended to fluctuate.
+The E series vehicle owner with the N53 series engine observed the following problem: sometimes, the RPM in idle was tended to fluctuate.

 Should the car of the premium segment behave like this?
 Of course, not!

-The car owner is technically educated, so he waited for the problem to appear repeatedly and, at that moment, made the video recording of all main menu frames.
-He approached me with an exact question – are the changes in the value of Lambda of the first bank reasonable?
+The car owner is technically an educated person, so he waited for the problem to appear repeatedly and, at that moment, made the video recording of all main menu frames.
+He approached me with an exact question: Are the changes in Lambda’s value of the first bank reasonable?
 He has correctly identified one of the symptoms!

-Pay attention to the Lambda value/voltage of the wide-band probe, marked in the image, and control probe’s indications.
+Pay attention to the Lambda value/voltage of the primary probe, marked in the image, and the control probe’s indications.

 Here, a video:

-Theoretically, such defects could be caused by the problems of the Lambda probe.
-But Lambda is not changing chaotically, but cyclically; getting correct after each second, then again – the fuel mixture gets rich.
+Theoretically, such a defect could be caused by the problems of the Lambda probe.
+But Lambda is not changing chaotically.
+Lambda is changing cyclically, getting correct after each second, then again – the fuel mixture gets rich.
 Even more – the control probe confirms lean mixture at one moment and rich at the next.
 And this also has a cycle of a second!

 There is one component, which has a direct impact on the fuel mixture in each cylinder.
 It’s the injector.
 DME performs different tests of the injectors, also in idle.
 Could be any of the injectors damaged?